 Star-Spotting in Santa Barbara

 The entertainment industry left a lasting legacy in Santa Barbara and stars continued to escape to The American Riviera® over the decades for business and pleasure.
-Charlie Chaplin kept a toe in town with his Montecito Inn, which he opened with investors in 1928—the hotel’s newly renovated Chaplin’s Martini Bar pays tribute to The Little Tramp.
+Charlie Chaplin kept a toe in town with his Montecito Inn, which he opened with investors in 1928.
 Screen legends like Sir Laurence Olivier and Vivien Leigh exchanged their wedding vows at the glamorous San Ysidro Ranch.
-Rock Hudson was one of the many leading men who frequented Four Seasons Resort The Biltmore Santa Barbara, while Clark Gable, Hedy Lamarr and Carol Lombard were among those who retreated to the Belmond El Encanto.
+Rock Hudson was one of the many leading men who frequented Four Seasons Resort The Biltmore Santa Barbara, while Clark Gable, Hedy Lamarr and Carol Lombard were among those who retreated to El Encanto, A Belmond Hotel.

 To this day, many Hollywood stars still choose to live a quieter life in Santa Barbara while benefiting from our close proximity to Los Angeles.
 The star-spotting potential increases significantly during the annual Santa Barbara International Film Festival (SBIFF).
-SBIFF (January 29-February 9, 2019) is a key stop on the “Awards Season” circuit and attracts filmmakers and top talent from around the world for 10 days of screenings, panels, parties and red carpet events.
-The festival’s tribute events are quite unique in that they are actually open to the public (with advanced ticket purchase).
-Audience members get to hear directly from the year’s best performers and directors during engaging Q&A discussions held in intimate theatres.
+SBIFF is a key stop on the “Awards Season” circuit and attracts filmmakers and top talent from around the world.
+In 2024, visit Santa Barbara for 11 days of screenings, panels and tribute events, where audiences can hear directly from the year’s best performers and directors during engaging Q&A discussions.

-Perched in the Riviera neighborhood overlooking the city, the Riviera Theatre was originally built in 1926 as part of the original UCSB campus and it became a movie theatre in 1965.
+Perched in the Riviera neighborhood overlooking the city, Riviera Theatre was originally built in 1926 as part of the original University of California, Santa Barbara campus and it became a movie theatre in 1965.
 Fast-forward to 2017, when it was completely renovated and upgraded by the current owner-operators, SBIFF.
 The 328-seat theatre is among just a couple dozen in the U.S. equipped with a state-of-the-art Dolby Vision laser projector and Dolby Atmos sound system.
 Keeping with tradition, the theatre still specializes in art house and foreign films, and the sweeping views of the city and sea below are an added bonus to catching a film here.

-Our other go-to local theatre for independent and foreign films is Hitchcock Cinema & Public House (371 South Hitchcock Way) uptown.
+Our other go-to local theatre for independent and foreign films is Hitchcock Cinema & Public House uptown.
 This is the theatre to hit when you want to enjoy libations like craft beer and wine while you watch your movie.
-They also offer a menu of elevated fare like Mac ‘n’ Cheese bites, sliders and gourmet personal pizzas.
-Paseo Nuevo Cinemas (8 West De La Guerra Street, Paseo Nuevo), located in the heart of the downtown shopping district, now features a similarly upgraded menu complete with beer and wine.
+They also offer a menu of elevated fare like mac ‘n’ cheese bites, sliders and gourmet personal pizzas.
+Paseo Nuevo Cinemas, located in the heart of the downtown shopping district, now features a similarly upgraded menu complete with beer and wine.
 Here you’ll find all the latest popular releases.
-Other State Street staples where you can view the latest new releases from a comfortable stadium seating perch with classic movie snacks include Fiesta 5 (916 State Street) and Metro 4 (618 State Street).
+Other State Street staples where you can view the latest new releases from a comfortable stadium seating perch with classic movie snacks include Fiesta 5 and Metro 4.

 Summer Courthouse Film Series